-Inspired by the sound and beauty of vintage guitars, we’ve added a torrefied solid top and Grover open gear tuners to our Highland collection for an aged look, woody tone, and a timeless impression.
+Inspired by the beauty of vintage guitars, we added a torrefied solid top and Grover open gear tuners to our Highland collection for an aged look and woody tone.